 “When Jesus heard him, he was amazed and said to those who followed him, "Truly I tell you, in no one in Israel have I found such faith.
 I tell you, many will come from east and west and will eat with Abraham and Isaac and Jacob in the kingdom of heaven, while the heirs of the kingdom will be thrown into the outer darkness, where there will be weeping and gnashing of teeth."
 (Matt 8:10-12, NRSV)

 Rebellious and recalcitrant servants were the primary reason the ergastula existed and Jesus was drawing on precisely this imagery.

-In that district [Capernaum] the native building material for homes was, and is, a beautiful and very black basalt.
+The native building material for homes in that district [Capernaum] was, and is, a beautiful and very black basalt.
 Simple one-room village homes were about the size of an American one-car garage.
-Windows were really only ventilation slits in the walls, approximately three inches high and located some seven feet off the ground.
+Windows were only ventilation slits in the walls, approximately three inches high and located some seven feet off the ground.
 The poor used flat stones of basalt for flooring while large slabs of basalt stretched from arch to arch to form the ceilings.
 (Jacob and the Prodigal, 87)

 As interesting as these other living arrangements may be, the subject of this series is the “household of God” as a metaphor for the church.
 What is essential for our purposes is to understand that insulae, huts, and black basalt homes do not constitute a “household” in the Roman sense of the word.
 The “household” was the domus or villas owned by the paterfamilias, the head of the household and a Roman citizen.
 The household included the domus and villas owned by his sons.
 The household included all of the people living in these various facilities and all of the material possessions contained therein.
 In larger households, there could literally be hundreds of people.
 They were all “under the hand” of the paterfamilias, worshiping his gods and engaged in the household business.
 This was not the insular non-productive nuclear family of the early 21st century in the West.